 Is the relative a tenant or licensee?

-Oftentimes when an owner rents to a relative, it is a casual relationship with no written lease.
-Whenever rent exchanges hands, however, a tenancy is commenced nonetheless.
-Accordingly, the relative/tenant is entitled to proper notice to leave the residence.
+Often, when an owner rents to a relative, it is a casual relationship with no written lease.
+Whenever rent exchanges hands, however, a tenancy is commenced.
+Accordingly, the relative/tenant is entitled to proper written notice to leave the residence.
 Barring a written agreement, the tenant is on a month-to-month tenancy, requiring a written notice to move with a date specifying when the tenancy will end.
-The tenant will be allowed 30 days to move unless they have lived in the rental a year or more, in which case they have 60 days to vacate.
+The tenant will be allowed 30 days to move unless the tenant has lived in the rental a year or more, then it is 60 days to vacate.
 Check California state law (Cal.
 Civ.
 Code § 1946 & § 827a) for the exact rules and procedures for how landlords must prepare and serve termination notices.

 Eviction is a carefully choreographed process, and now is not the time to be casual.
 The court will make no distinction between your familial relationship with the tenant, and a non-relative – the rules surrounding every other eviction will apply when transitioning relatives out of a rental unit.